inaimathi/gtypist-single-space/gtypist.typ

 I:(9) Test Paragraph
 *:_R_R_L90
-S:    By using the new banks of keys on the new keyboard, you :are able to learn or excel with less labor.
+S:By using the new banks of keys on the new keyboard, you :are able to learn or excel with less labor.
 These new banks :have been based on an exact table of words used.
 You begin :at once on the best bank.
 On the old keyboard you have to